KonnexionsGmbH/jpparse/README.md

 <dt>'$keys$'</dt>
    <dd> Signifies you wish to work on (or return) the object keys as if they were a list (containing the object's keys).
 Is understood as being a property.</dd>

-<dt>'$first-child$'</dt>
+<dt>'$values$'</dt>
+   <dd> Signifies you wish to work on (or return) the object values as if they were a list (containing the object's values).
+Is understood as being a property.</dd>

+<dt>'$firstChild$'</dt>
     <dd>Signifies you wish to work on the first value of the object, whatever the key.
 Is understood as being a property.</dd>
 </dl>

 ####"single value / list of values as result" operator correspondence table
-From the moment a path expression contains an operator who returns a list, result will be a list., even if only a single object matches.
+From the moment a path expression contains an operator who returns a list, result will be a list, even if only a single object matches.

 <table>
       <tbody>